 sudo systemctl restart apache2

 Apache reloads with the new virtual host settings, making your Jellyfin reverse proxy active over HTTP.
-Continue to the Let’s Encrypt section below to secure the site with HTTPS.
+Use the Let’s Encrypt section to secure the site with HTTPS.

 Configure Nginx as Reverse Proxy